tonyping/now-examples/mdx-deck-advanced/README.md

 By adding the `version` key to the `now.json` file, we can specify which Now Platform version to use.

-We also need to define how the project will be built.
-In this case, we will use the [@now/mdx-deck Builder](https://zeit.co/docs/v2/deployments/official-builders/mdx-deck-now-mdx-deck/).

 [Builders](https://zeit.co/docs/v2/deployments/builders/overview/) are modules that take a deployment's source and return an output, consisting of [either static files or dynamic Lambdas](https://zeit.co/docs/v2/deployments/builds/#sources-and-outputs).

 In this case we are going to use `@now/static-build` to build and deploy our static application selecting the `package.json` as our entry point.
 We will also define a name for our project (optional).